-My roommate sends me recipes quite frequently in the hopes that I might prepare them and an eggvocado recipe was one that I had to try right away.
+My roommate sends me recipes quite frequently in the hopes that I might prepare them, and this was one that I had to try right away.
 It turned out delicious, but the texture didn't come out exactly as I would have liked.
 The egg white was rubbery on the surface by the time it cooked enough to not be liquid and nasty right around the yolk and leathery by the time the yolk was cooked.

 Delicious Modifications and Ideas for Serving

 They are delicious in their basic form, but they are also marvelous with additions and other modifications.
 I love to stab mine with crispy bacon and top it with a few grinds of black pepper.
 Other times I like a little salsa served on top of it or on the side to blend in bite by bite.
 My roommate loves hers with Louisiana hot sauce.

 They also taste good with a dab of sour cream or a generous dollop of plain nonfat Greek yogurt on top.
 A pat of butter or a spritz of "I Can't Believe You Thought It was Butter" spray jacks up the flavor as well.
 I plan on trying my favorite avocado dish with a sprinkling of chives or green onions next.

 I like a piece of whole wheat or heavy sunflower bread spread with the extra avocado flesh spread on it to dip into the yolks when I cook them to an "over medium" level of doneness and they are a nice deep orange and syrupy.

 What Can I Do With the Extra Avocado Flesh?

 I usually just set aside the extra flesh and plop it on top of the cooked eggvocado or spread it on whole-wheat toast and serve it with the dish.
 Otherwise, I simply eat it.

 Avocado is also delicious mixed in with brown rice and a bit of low sodium soy sauce so it could be used that way.